 The home buying process may be a bit daunting, but the more you prepare, the more confident you will be with your purchase.
 Our mortgage specialists at Cleveland State Bank provided some tips for you to best qualify for a home loan.

 Owning a home in the city versus owning a home in a neighboring town or village comes with different price tags.
 It also comes with many different criteria that should be taken into consideration when deciding to buy a home.
 Create a “needs and wants” list of what is important to you and your future home.
 Include things that are important to you in the immediate future and down the road, like school districts and proximity to work.1

 2. Determine Your Financial Base

 Once you have your list of “needs and wants,” determine your financial base.
 Determining how much you can afford will help you decide when you can move, where you can afford to live, and the type of home you can afford to purchase.
 Even before looking for a home, determine where your money is ebbing and flowing.
 Begin by determining how total income you (and a partner) have each month.2

 Next, determine how much you’re spending monthly.
 What type of expenses do you currently pay for every month?
 Include insurance, memberships, utilities, car payments, and any other daily living expenses

 you may have.
 Realistically, you should determine how much you can afford on monthly mortgage payments, property insurance, and taxes.

 3. Use Tools Provided to You

-Once you know how much you can afford, it’s best to use online tools to help you determine what kind of mortgage that would translate to.
-Calculators, like Cleveland State Bank’s Mortgage Qualifier Calculator3, can show you how much you can realistically borrow based on your income, purchase price, or total monthly payment.
+Once you know how much you can afford, it’s best to use online tools to help you determine what kind of mortgage or home loan that would translate to.
+Calculators, like Cleveland State Bank’s Mortgage Qualifier Calculator, can show you how much you can realistically borrow based on your income, purchase price, or total monthly payment.

 4. Save for a Down Payment